-$76,000 settlement for herniated disc injury in Frisco, TX car wreck by attorney for client hurt by driver of a commercial vehicle.
+$76,000 settlement for herniated disc injury in Frisco, TX commercial vehicle accident by attorney at Mullen & Mullen Law Firm.

 Our client was driving northbound on the Dallas North Tollway service road in Frisco, TX.
 He brought his vehicle to a complete stop at a red light.
 A distracted driver, in the course and scope of her employment, failed to slow down and rear-ended his car as the light was turning green.
 They exchanged insurance information in a nearby parking lot but police were not called to the scene.

 Remember: Large delivery vans and 18-wheelers are not the only commercial vehicles on the road.
 Even a small passenger vehicle can be a covered automobile under a commercial insurance policy, if it is used in the course and scope of one’s business.

 It is imperative that your car accident attorney check vehicle ownership records to ascertain if the at-fault driver’s car or truck was used for business purposes.
 If you are involved in a collision with a vehicle and it has any signage make sure to take photographs.
 Also, if the driver is wearing a uniform or has a company shirt on make note of who his or her employer appears to be.